Vocabulary For Academic IELTS Writing Task 1 (part 1)

 dramatic / rapid / sharp / quick / hurried / speedy / swift / significant / considerable / substantial / noticable.

 moderate / gradual / progressive / sequential.

-- There was a sharp drop in the industrial production in the year 2009.
+2. There was a sharp drop in industrial production in the year 2009.

-- The price of the oil moderately increased in last quarter but as a consequence, the price of daily necessity rapidly went up.
+5. The price of oil moderately increased during the last quarter but as a consequence, the price of daily necessities rapidly went up.